 Global greening and browning

-AR5 WGII briefly discussed changes in global vegetation greenness derived from satellite proxies for photosynthetic activity.
+The AR5 WGII briefly discussed changes in global vegetation greenness derived from satellite proxies for photosynthetic activity.
 Observed trends varied in their strength and consistency, and AR5 thus made no confidence statement on observed changes.
-SRCCL subsequently concluded that greening had increased globally over the past 2–3 decades (high confidence).
+The SRCCL subsequently concluded that greening had increased globally over the past 2–3 decades (high confidence).